 Our Mission & Purpose:

-It is the mission and commitment of the Morongo Reservation Patrol-Tribal Law Enforcement Department to have a collaborative partnership with the people of the Morongo Band of Mission Indians.
+It is the mission and commitment of the Morongo Tribal Police Department to have a collaborative partnership with the people of the Morongo Band of Mission Indians.
 Our goal is to ensure that all Tribal Members, residents, employees and visitors of the reservation feel confident they are living and working in a secure and guarded environment.

 The department exists for the purpose of maintaining a safe community for those who reside within the residential areas of the reservation and those who attend and work at the Tribe’s schools, enterprises, administration buildings and TANF offices.
 It is our obligation and pleasure to safeguard all of those individuals whom we work for and are sworn to protect.